shuan3/Java_RH/README.md

 # Transpile: convert the syntax of one programming language to another.
 Exapmle type script.
 Traceur complier

 # Method Chaining: calling one method after anohter and each method affects the parent object. so obj.method1().method2() where both methods end up with a this variable pointing at obj

+# Thennable object: an object that has a 'then' function.

+# Syntactic sugar: features designed to make writing code more efficient, clean or understandable but in reality do not let you do things that you could not already accomplish before in another way.

+# binding: the connection (pointer) between a variable name and a specific location in the computer's memory that holds the value.